xtekky/gpt4free/README.md

-We got a takedown request by openai's legal team...
+We got a takedown request by openAI's legal team...

-discord sever for updates / support:
+discord server for updates / support:
 - https://discord.gg/gpt4free

-here is a lil poem you can read in the meantime, while I am investigating it:
+here is a lil' poem you can read in the meantime, while I am investigating it:

 ```
 There once was a time, in a land full of code,